Edwards-R/redlist_docs/irecord_data_analysis/snippets/review.md

 ### Of the 860 already verified:

 - 17 determination disagreements
 - 2 M. europea out-of-season.
 Reedbed is a warning flag for potential for rearing records, does the behaviour of the taxon match?
-BWARS website just says parasitises nests.
+BWARS website just says parasitises nests. `M. Edwards says NO.`
 - 9 No-photo & highly dubious time periods
 - 150 records where date is not possible to verify through various means
 - 28 disturbances that should be pushed to year-only date